Péter Magyar: Legal and early political career

+In Fidesz

-Before entering politics in a local chapter of Fidesz, at the time an opposition party, Magyar participated in the pro bono legal representation as well as assistance for anti-government activists during the 2006 protests in Hungary.
-His earlier role in Fidesz has been variously described as "powerful insider" and "former official".
-After Fidesz took power in the 2010 Hungarian parliamentary election, he was appointed as an official in the Ministry of Foreign Affairs.
-A year later, coinciding with the Hungarian EU presidency, he joined the Permanent Representation of Hungary to the European Union.
-In 2015, he became employed by the Prime Minister's Office.
+Before entering politics in a local chapter of Fidesz, which was then an opposition party, Magyar participated in the pro bono legal representation and assistance for anti-government activists during the 2006 protests.
+His earlier role in Fidesz has been variously described as that of a "powerful insider" and "former official".
+After Fidesz took power in the 2010 parliamentary election, he was appointed to a position in the Ministry of Foreign Affairs.
+A year later, coinciding with the Hungarian European Union presidency, he joined the Permanent Representation of Hungary to the Union.
+In 2015, he took a post in the Prime Minister's Office.
 In September 2018, he took over the management of the EU Legal Directorate of the state-owned MBH Bank.
 Between 2019 and 2022, he was the CEO of the Student Loan Center.

 Leaving Fidesz

-Magyar first came to prominence for his criticism of government politicians after the Katalin Novák presidential pardon scandal.
-In February 2024, Peter released a voice recording of his wife that he had secretly made without his wife's knowledge or consent in which it was revealed that the president of Hungary, Katalin Novák, had granted a presidential pardon in April 2023 to Endre Kónya, the deputy director of a state-run children's home near Budapest.
-The deputy had coerced children into covering up sexual abuse by his superior, János Vásárhelyi, the home's director.
-The scandal resulted in anti-government protests demanding that Novák resign; she did so on 10 February 2024.
-The same day, Magyar's ex-wife Judit Varga, the former justice minister who had countersigned the pardon, also announced her resignation from the National Assembly and her role leading the Fidesz party list in the June 2024 European Parliament election.
+Magyar first came to prominence for his criticism of government politicians after the Katalin Novák presidential pardon scandal in February 2024.
+Novák, then President of Hungary, had granted a presidential pardon in April 2023 to Endre Kónya, the deputy director of a state-run children's home near Budapest.
+Kónya had coerced children into covering up sexual abuse by his superior, János Vásárhelyi, the home's director.
+The revelation resulted in anti-government protests demanding that Novák resign; she did so on 10 February 2024.
+The same day, Judit Varga, a former justice minister and Magyar's then-wife, who had countersigned the pardon, also announced her resignation from the National Assembly and her role leading the Fidesz party list in the June 2024 European Parliament election.
+In February 2024, Magyar released a voice recording of his ex-wife Varga regarding the Schadl–Völner corruption case, which he had secretly made without her knowledge.
+It showed that Cabinet Minister Antal Rogán or his associates had manipulated documents in the case in order to hide evidence that would have incriminated Rogán.

-Hours after his ex-wife's announcement of her withdrawal from politics, Magyar published a Facebook post declaring that he would resign from his positions in two state-owned enterprises and relinquish his seat on the board of a third, MBH Bank.
-He wrote that the past few years had made him realize that the idea of a "national, sovereign, bourgeois Hungary" stated as the goal of Viktor Orbán's rule was in fact a "political product" serving to obscure massive corruption and transfers of wealth to those with the right connections.
+Hours after Varga announced her withdrawal from politics, Magyar published a Facebook post declaring that he was resigning his positions in two state-owned enterprises and relinquishing his seat on the board of a third, MBH Bank.
+He wrote that the past few years had made him realize that Viktor Orbán's professed ideal of a "national, sovereign, bourgeois Hungary" was in fact a "political product" that obscured massive corruption and transfers of wealth to those with the right connections.